jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Security Considerations {#security_considerations}

-It is RECOMMENDED that JSON Web Signature (JWS) [@!RFC7515] and JSON Web Key (JWK) [@!RFC7517] be used to sign and validate JSON data for Bulk RDAP.
+It is RECOMMENDED that JSON Web Signature (JWS) [@!RFC7515] and JSON Web Key (JWK) [@!RFC7517] be used to sign and validate JSON data for the Bulk RDAP.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be used for JWS.

-When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the bulk data call.
+When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the Bulk RDAP request.
 The client first verifies the JWS string and then decodes the Base64URL-encoded payload for JSON data.

-Furthermore, it is RECOMMENDED that the guidance from [@!RFC7481, section 3] be followed to secure the bulk data URL for encryption, authentication, and authorization.
+Furthermore, it is RECOMMENDED that the guidance from [@!RFC7481, section 3] be followed to secure the Bulk RDAP URL for encryption, authentication, and authorization.

 # Operational Considerations